How to get a medical marijuana card in New Mexico

 If you are a minor, you will need to also provide parental consent, medical power of attorney, or legal guardianship paperwork with your identification.

-Are my Details Kept Confidential When I Apply for a Medical Marijuana Card in New Mexico?
+Are My Details Kept Confidential When I Apply for a Medical Marijuana Card in New Mexico?

 The New Mexico Department of Health issues medical cannabis identification cards and keeps applicant's information in a strictly confidential patient registry.
 The Department does not allow public access to patient information, in accordance with the Health Insurance Portability and Accountability Act (HIPAA).